joanna-regan/CS598_DL4H_StageNet/README.md

 ## Data Preprocessing instructions

 After download, we must build the benchmark dataset for the decompensation prediction task.
 We follow the directions as set forth by https://github.com/YerevaNN/mimic3-benchmarks/.
-This repository was copied into the ```mimic4extract``` folder of the current repository.

 For reference, we give the approximate times to build the benchmark on our local machine:
 * Downloading data: few minutes